How to use decodable books

 1. Know your phonics programme

-Decodable books complement any phonic programme you are teaching.
-Understanding the phonic progression of that progamme is fundamental to using suitable decodable books alongside of it.
-It is not necessary for decodable books to progress in the same order – just for the pupil to have covered the spellings in the decodable book they are reading so, that they can read independently and successfully.
+Decodable books complement any phonics programme you are teaching.
+Understanding the phonics progression of that programme is fundamental to using suitable decodable books alongside it.
+It is not necessary for decodable books to progress in the same order, but the pupil must have covered the spellings in the decodable book they are reading so that they can read it independently and successfully.

 1. Prepare for reading

-Make sure that the children have learned the graphemes before they start reading.
-Get them to word-build, blend, segment and practice reading through a variety of word reading and spelling activities and games.
-Reading a decodable book requires enough preparation so that it is a successful experience for the beginner/ struggling reader.
+Make sure that children have learned the graphemes before they start reading.
+Get them to word-build, blend, segment and practice reading through a variety of reading and spelling activities and games.
+Reading a decodable book requires enough preparation so that it is a successful experience for the reader.

 1. Reading is for meaning